mysociety/fixmystreet/customising/fms_and_mapit.md

 ## 1. FakeMapIt: Everything is in One Area

-The simplest setup is to assume *everywhere* is covered by a single area (called `Default area`).
+The simplest setup is to assume *everywhere* is covered by a single area (called `Everywhere`).
 This is so simple that actually the default setup for FixMyStreet behaves in this way.
 It connects to its own internal "FakeMapIt", which responds with the same area every time.